One-Sided Friendship: Effects On Mental Health & Other Friendships

 They view you as an acquaintance

 For many, the definition of “friend” can differ.
+If your friend doesn't view you on the same level of closeness, it might be time to reassess the relationship, as this could be a one-sided friendship.
 You might consider someone a close friend when they only consider you an acquaintance.
 Social media can impact this occurrence for many, as it offers a way to connect with people without meeting them face-to-face.
 In these cases, asking your friend what they think of you might be beneficial.
 You may not be close friends if they’re not open to discussing your friendship.

 They are introverted or struggle with socialization